Basecamp Review 2026: Is It Still Worth It for Team Project Management?

 What Is Basecamp, Actually?

-Basecamp is a project management and team communication platform created by 37signals (formerly Basecamp, the company).
-The company originally built it back in 2004 to manage their own client work — so we're talking about a tool that's been around for over two decades.
-That's older than Slack, Asana, and most of the tools it competes against today.
+Basecamp is a project management and team communication tool built by 37signals (formerly Basecamp, the company).
+Founded back in 1999, 37signals launched what we now call Basecamp in 2004 as a way to manage their own client projects — which means this thing has been around for over 20 years.
+It predates Slack, Asana, and most of the tools it's now compared against.

-That history actually matters.
-Basecamp didn't just survive the explosion of SaaS project management tools — it deliberately stayed focused on a single idea: opinionated, simple, no-nonsense collaboration.
-The founders, Jason Fried and David Heinemeier Hansson, are pretty vocal about keeping software streamlined and async-friendly.
-You feel that philosophy throughout the entire product.
-(Quick note: DHH also created Ruby on Rails, which tells you a lot about how this team approaches product design — they have strong beliefs and they stick with them.)
+And honestly?
+That longevity matters.
+Basecamp didn't just survive the SaaS project management explosion — it carved out a very deliberate niche: opinionated, simple, no-fluff collaboration.
+The founders, Jason Fried and David Heinemeier Hansson, are famously outspoken about keeping software simple and async-first.
+That philosophy is baked directly into the product.
+(Side note: DHH is also the creator of Ruby on Rails, which tells you a lot about how this team thinks about software design — they have strong opinions and they stick to them.)

 Key Features of Basecamp